 On my first few days of classes, I sat near the Mandarin-speaking students in our lecture hall.
 I was purposefully shy and slow to make friends this time around, so when I finally introduced myself to some of the students, they all assumed that I couldn’t speak Mandarin and so they hadn’t tried.
 Now, I benefit from being able to practice my languages skills nearly daily, but during those silent first few days, it didn’t feel like I belonged anywhere in that room.

 I still can’t imagine what it would be like to belong wholly to a majority group.

 When I think about doing things that honor my cultural heritage, it sometimes feels like I’m not allowed to.
 I don’t feel Taiwanese enough, like my doing anything that brings attention to a minority culture would be cultural appropriation.
 It doesn’t help that when I travel back to Taiwan, people instantly know just by how I carry myself to treat me as part of the out group.
-It’s almost as though there is no majority culture that I will ever feel 100% identified with, so these spaces are made by myself and the people who know me individually.
+It’s almost as though there is no majority culture that I will ever feel 100% identified with, so I need to make these spaces myself with the people who I’ve come to know personally.

 Having The More Interesting Conversation

 I actually spent new years eve and day discussing controversial topics with my downstairs neighbor’s boyfriend and I found the first step to giving any response is to calm yourself down and take a couple seconds before responding. smile emoticon I still get hurt when someone says racism isn’t a problem anymore or that reverse racism is a thing… I haven’t quite figured out how to eloquently debate those viewpoints yet.